In a nutshell

-Unlike some of the other mics, the shotgun mic isn't necessarily attached to the talent.
-In fact, while it can be handheld, most of the time it's mounted on a long pole and operated by an audio crewmember or assistant.
+Unlike some of the other microphones, the shotgun mic isn’t necessarily attached to the talent.
+In fact, while it can be handheld, most of the time it’s mounted on a long pole and operated by an audio crewmember or assistant.
 With this setup, the audio operator can get the mic close to the talent while keeping it just out of the frame.
 This is usually done overhead, but the technique also works from below when needed.

-Because they're highly directional, shotgun mics do a good job of isolating the sound you want to record - as long as they're pointed in the right direction.
+Because they’re highly directional, shotgun microphones do a good job of isolating the sound you want to record – as long as they’re pointed in the right direction.
 Monitoring on headphones is very important with this type of mic.
-Unless you're doing a static sit-down interview, you can't just set it and forget it.
+Unless you’re doing a static sit-down interview, you can’t just set it and forget it.
 Keeping the subject in the pickup range can become an issue.
 A shotgun mic on a boom pole is still a very portable and high-quality audio solution.
-That's why the pros use them.
+That’s why the pros use them.

 When shooting outside with a shotgun mic, you’ll need to use a windscreen.
 The foam model that came with the mic is worthless with anything beyond a breeze, so take a look at a device known as a blimp or zeppelin.
 These are tube-like cages for your shotgun mic and the outside is usually covered with fur-like material.
 This breaks up the wind before it can get to the mic and should let you shoot in a stiff wind without a problem.

-One type of mic we rarely mention is the parabolic mic.
-It's a highly specialized device that is often used in sports broadcasts, but it has other uses too.
-This is a large dish with a mic placed at the focal point - much like the feedhorn on a satellite dish.
+One type of microphone we rarely mention is the parabolic mic.
+It’s a highly specialized device that is often used in sports broadcasts, but it has other uses too.
+This is a large dish with a mic placed at the focal point – much like the feedhorn on a satellite dish.
 By placing the mic in this location, it picks up the sound focused on it by reflections from the dish.
 While a shotgun mic can be very directional, a parabolic mic is more like a laser.

 You won’t do serious dialog pickup or voice-overs with a parabolic mic, but it’s great for grabbing a football huddle, nature sounds, surveillance or maybe even reality TV audio.

-Sidebar: Going Wireless
+Sidebar: Going wireless

-Any microphone can be wireless if that's what you need.
+If audio/video wires and cables aren’t your things, any microphone can be wireless if that’s what you need.
 In fact, most lavalier mics are found on wireless packs already.
 Several manufacturers offer plug-in wireless modules that can turn any mic with an XLR connector into a wireless model.
 That means your handhelds, shotguns and even parabolic mics can cut the cord for even more freedom.
-Wireless adds it's own set of challenges - batteries that need charging, distance limitations and potential interference - but it's great to have the option when you need it.
+Wireless adds it’s own set of challenges – batteries that need charging, distance limitations and potential interference – but it’s great to have the option when you need it.